Overcoming Procrastination

 When you pursue creating art as you were meant to, here are some things to remember:

-• False starts and lousy work are an inevitable part of creating wonderful works of art.
+• False starts and some lousy work are an inevitable part of creating wonderful works of art.

 • The promise of increase in every area of the believer’s life is our inheritance, and at the very core of the gift of salvation.

-Overcoming procrastination is possible, when confident that your heavenly Father is your partner in the use of your time, and the fruitfulness of your labor.
+Overcoming procrastination is possible, when you are confident that your heavenly Father is your partner in the use of your time, and the fruitfulness of your labor.

 Redeeming lost time